 Not many know that Madrid produces fine wine.
 An excellent day trip for visiting its regional wine cellars is San Martín de Valdeiglesias, where you can enjoy tastings and vineyard tours.

 Come during the summer to enjoy the open-air classical music concerts and all kinds of events.
-And to cool down during the hottest days, take a dip in the reservoir of San Juan; it is just 15 minutes away by car.
+And, to cool down during the hottest days, take a dip in the reservoir of San Juan.
+It’s just 15 minutes away by car.

-How to get to San Martín de Valdeiglesias
+How to get there: San Martín de Valdeiglesias

 8. Experience the Religious Fervor of Holy Week in Chinchón